BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 But how does the algorithm know which action it should take for any given game state?<br>
-This is where **training** takes place, the algorithm takes random actions and gets rewarded or punished based on the action it takes.<br>
+This is where **training** takes place, the algorithm takes random actions and gets rewarded or punished based on the actions it takes.<br>
-After training for a while the lookup table will end up having large numeric values for the correct moves and negative ones for the wrong moves.
+After training for a while, the lookup table will end up having large numeric values for the correct moves and negative ones for the wrong moves.

 |          |    UP   |  STAY   |  DOWN   |